-We operate full-service salons in all of our stores.
-Our current Ulta store format includes an open and modern salon area with approximately eight to ten stations.
+We offer a full range of services in all of our stores, focusing on the three key pillars of hair, skin health and brow services.
+Our current Ulta Beauty store format includes an open and modern salon area with approximately eight to ten stations and the majority of our stores offer brow services.
 The entire salon area is approximately 950 square feet with a concierge desk, skin treatment room or dedicated skin treatment area, semi-private shampoo and hair color processing area.
-Each salon is a full-service salon offering haircuts, hair coloring and texturizing, with most salons also providing facials and waxing.
-We are focusing our efforts on the three key pillars of hair, skin health and brow services.
 We employ licensed professional stylists and estheticians who offer highly skilled services as well as an educational experience, including consultations, styling lessons, skincare regimens and at-home care recommendations.